tapassahoo/Latex-and-Tikz-tutorials/README.md

 \end{document}
 ```

-## If one needs not to let some field visible in reference list, use the below statements in the preamble
+## If one needs not to let some fields be visible in the reference list, use the below statements in the preamble.

 ```
 \AtEveryBibitem{\clearfield{month}}